 There are 3 switches in a row going into the garage, and the LAST one turns on the garage lights.
 Anyone visiting (and sometimes we) will turn on other lights outside the garage before getting the inside light to come on and not even be aware they have done it, then those lights get left on.
 The logical location for the switch for the lights in the room you are entering is FIRST.

 One last item about switches -- in Houston, the dishwasher was always on a switch.
 In this house, it was not on a switch.
 Sure enough, the first time I leaned over the counter and brushed up against the dishwasher, it came on.
 We had the builder ask the electrician to put in a switch for it.
-We don't use the dishwasher that much, so we can leave it off most of the time.

 We are using canned/recessed lights throughout the house, with a couple of exceptions.
 In the guest bedrooms, we are using light kits on the ceiling fans.